 The researchers aren't sure exactly how having the metabolic syndrome increases breast cancer risk.
 Insulin is a hormone that helps our bodies regulate blood sugar.
 Insulin also contributes to the growth of cells.
 People with metabolic syndrome tend to have insulin levels that are higher than normal (hyperinsulinemia), in part because their bodies no longer respond to normal levels of insulin.
 The researchers think that increased insulin levels in people with metabolic syndrome may promote the development and growth of breast cancer cells and so increase breast cancer risk.

 While genetic factors contribute to the development of metabolic syndrome, this condition is largely the result of an unhealthful diet -- too many calories, too much fat, and too many simple carbohydrates -- combined with inadequate levels of exercise.
 Regardless of your age, the best way to avoid developing the metabolic syndrome AND help keep your breast cancer risk as low as it can be is to adopt and consistently stick to a healthy diet and lifestyle:

-- Eat a diet low in fat and rich in fruits and vegetables.
+- Eat a diet low in processed foods and sugar and rich in fruits and vegetables.

 - Maintain a healthy weight.

 - Avoid alcohol.

 Visit the Breastcancer.org Lower Your Risk section to learn more about breast cancer risk and steps you can take to lower that risk.